makerdao/community/governance/votes/Executive vote - September 24, 2021.md

 ### Adjusting Auction Parameters for ETH-A, ETH-B, ETH-C, and WBTC-A

-As per the result of [this poll](https://vote.makerdao.com/polling/QmfGk3Dm?network=mainnet#poll-detail), the following changes to Auction Parameters for ETH-A, ETH-B, ETH-C and WBTC-A will occur if this executive proposal passes.
+As per the result of [this poll](https://vote.makerdao.com/polling/QmfGk3Dm?network=mainnet#poll-detail), the following changes to Auction Parameters for ETH-A, ETH-B, ETH-C, and WBTC-A will occur if this executive proposal passes.

 - **Decrease** the [Auction Price Multiplier (buf)](https://makerdao.world/en/learn/governance/param-auction-price-multiplier) for ETH-A, ETH-C, and WBTC-A vaults from 1.3 to **1.2**
 - **Increase** the [Local Liquidation Limit (ilk.hole)](https://makerdao.world/en/learn/governance/param-local-liquidation-limit) as detailed below: